phillip-haydon/philliphaydon.com/_posts/2013-02-13-windows-store-app-adding-advertising.md

 The two things that are important are the `AdUnitId` and `ApplicationId`, the ApplicationId should get populated automatically using the test value. (the value shown in the code above) if not, you can manually assign it.

-To test your advert you need to add a `AdUnitId` specific to the dimentions you want to show, and for the type of advert you want to test.
+To test your advert you need to add a `AdUnitId` specific to the dimensions you want to show, and for the type of advert you want to test.

 <table>
   <tbody>